BitcoinDesign/Meta/Collaboration.md

 1. Engage in Slack conversations to share ideas and get feedback
 1. Participate in a design review session

-Our role is to be a helpful partner in providing resources and feedback.
+Our role in this scenario is to be a helpful partner in providing resources and feedback.

 ## #2 Solve a specific problem